 Call for Proposals: Special Issues

 Thank you for your interest in editing a Special Issue of Te Reo!
-The next Special Issue will be an issue on the Linguistics of Sport (due to appear in 2021).
+We have a Special Issue about to be released on the Linguistics of Sport (currently in production) and are currently accepting proposals for Special Issues for 2022.
 Special Issues are issues which focus on a particular theme or topic (they can also include special festschrifts).
 Areas of particular interest to Te Reo include research relating to languages of the Pacific or to New Zealand English.
 However, Te Reo welcomes proposals beyond these areas, as long as they present innovative research of high-academic standard.

 Proposals for Special Issues of TE REO

 The guidelines below are intended to help you set out your proposal for a Special Issue.
 Please try to follow them as closely as possible and email the editor if you have any queries.
-All Te Reo articles are published online, open source (which means that material published in Te Reo can be shared with others but not re-published elsewhere).
+All Te Reo articles are published online, open source (which means that material published in Te Reo can be shared with others but not re-published elsewhere as Te Reo retains copyright).

 By proposing a Special Issue, the guest editor(s) undertake(s) to manage the contents of the Special Issue and to work with all individual authors to ensure that the material is ready for publication, following the Special Issue Te Reo template (the editor will provide this), and in accordance with the time-line given.
 The Special Issue guest editor(s) is/are required to ensure that all articles are submitted for peer-review to TWO distinct scholars (ONE of these can be among the other contributors to the special issue).
 Following the refereeing process, the guest editor(s) can decide to reject any contribution that does not meet the standard.
 Once the guest editor(s) is/are happy with articles to be included in the Special Issue, they must submit the referee reports (and any responses from the individual authors to these), and the formatted contributions according to the Te Reo template (provided by the editor) by the due date agreed in advance with the Te Reo editor.